Tradebot: History

-In summer 2014, New York Attorney General Eric Schneiderman accused Barclays of hiding that Tradebot was one of the largest participants in their dark pool.
+In summer 2014, New York attorney general Eric Schneiderman accused Barclays of hiding that Tradebot was one of the largest participants in their dark pool.
 Tradebot was not accused of any wrongdoing.

+The Wall Street Journal reported that the firm had a nearly 14-year streak of profitable trading every day, that ended in 2017.
+Today, the firm exclusively trades in US stocks, having shuttered its only international effort, in Canadian stocks in 2016.